meghananakka04-sys/BankLoanAnalyticsDashboard/README.md

 What made this interesting wasn't the Excel formulas.
 It was the architecture.

 Most Excel projects are dashboards bolted onto flat data.
-This one was different:
+This project focused more heavily on relationships between borrower attributes, lending outcomes, repayment behavior, and risk exposure.

+The backend architecture integrates:
 Relational logic between borrower attributes and lending outcomes
-Risk-weighted aggregation (not all loans are equally important)
+Risk-weighted aggregation systems
-Temporal analysis (comparing periods to identify trends)
+Temporal trend analysis across reporting periods
-Segmentation-driven interpretation (the same $1M portfolio looks different when viewed by region, purpose, and employment type)
+Segmentation-driven interpretation across regions, purposes, and employment categories

 The backend contains hundreds of formulas, but the user sees only clean dashboards because the complexity is hidden where it belongs — in the calculation layer.